Compression and fracture of ordered and disordered droplet rafts: Computational Methods

 Each droplet is modeled as a sphere, and the simulation starts by calculating all forces acting on each droplet.
 The first is an elastic repulsive force between droplets.
 If droplets $i$ and $j$ overlap, the repulsive force is:

 where $R_i$ is the droplet radius, their positions are $\vec{r}_i$, and the difference vector is $\vec{r}_{ij}=\vec{r}_{i}-\vec{r}_{j}$.
-An overlap occures when a neighbor $j$ is close enough to the droplet $i$ such that $|\vec{r}_{ij}|<R_i+R_j$.
+An overlap occurs when a neighbor $j$ is close enough to the droplet $i$ such that $|\vec{r}_{ij}|<R_i+R_j$.
 Here, $f_0$ acts as a spring constant, the origin of which is the surface tension induced Laplace pressure.
+In particular, Eqn.~\ref{eq:bub-bub_contact} avoids the need to simulate the actual deformation of the droplets by replacing the deformation with this effective force which is valid at low deformations, the regime of interest.
 This linear (Hookean) response was observed in the experiments \cite{ono-dit-biot_Mechanical_2021}.

 The second interaction force between overlapping droplets is a viscous force, if the two droplets are moving at different velocities: